samuel-lucas6/ChaCha20-BLAKE3/README.md

 // The nonce should be a counter that gets incremented for each message encrypted using the same key byte[] nonce = new byte[ChaCha20BLAKE3.NonceSize];

-// The key can be random or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(ChaCha20BLAKE3.KeySize);
+// The key can be randomly generated using a CSPRNG or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(ChaCha20BLAKE3.KeySize);

 // The additional data can be null but is ideal for file headers, version numbers, timestamps, etc